 biography

-Born Aldo DaRe in Pen Argyl, Pennsylvania, on September 25, 1926, movie heavy Aldo Ray entered the Navy at age 18, during World War II.
-After his discharge, Ray studied political science at the University of California.
+Aldo Ray Born Aldo DaRe in Pen Argyl, Pennsylvania, on September 25, 1926, movie heavy Aldo Ray was born into a large Italian family and grew up in northern California.
+He entered the Navy in 1944 at age 18 and served as a frogman during World War II.
+After his discharge, Ray briefly studied political science at the University of California.
 In 1950, Ray was working as a peace officer in Crockett, California, when he was discovered for films by a Columbia talent scout.
 By chance Ray landed a role in the Columbia drama Saturday's Hero (1951; with John Derek), and his performance was good enough for Columbia to sign him to a contract.

 His husky voice and tough demeanor made him a natural in such war films as Battle Cry (1955; with Tab Hunter and Dorothy Malone).
 He also gave good performances in several comedies, including Let's Do It Again (1953; with Jane Wyman and Ray Milland) and We're No Angels (1955; with Humphrey Bogart and Joan Bennett).